 Te Henga Walkway

-A subsection of the 70-kilometre-long multi-day Hillary Trail, the Te Henga Walkway is a great way to experience the natural beauty of the Waitakere Ranges without much of a fuss.
+The Te Henga Walkway is a subsection of the 70-kilometre-long multi-day Hillary Trail.
+The trail is a great way to experience the natural beauty of the Waitakere Ranges without much of a fuss.

-This popular hiking trail stretches 8 kilometres from Bethells Beach in the south to Muriwai Beach in the north, following the rugged coastline’s jagged turns along towering clifftops.
+This popular hiking trail stretches eight kilometres from Bethells Beach in the south to Muriwai Beach in the north.
+It follows the rugged coastline’s jagged turns along towering clifftops.

 The point-to-point Te Henga Walkway will take around 3 to 4 hours to complete.
 To avoid backtracking, it’s a good idea to arrange for return transportation at the trail’s end.